 Alongside the main narrative, Hamilton also does a terrific job in capturing the ‘endless snubbing and nagging’ nature of war and its effects on provincial towns such as Lockdon.
 Billboard signs lecture inhabitants at every opportunity – citizens must not waste bread, use unnecessary fuel, undertake journeys unless absolutely necessary, etc. etc. The war, which had started by making drastic demands of people, had now turned into a ‘petty pilferer’, stealthily stealing every last luxury and necessity.
 Even a simple sign that says ‘NO CIGARETTES.
 SORRY’ seems to sneer at Miss Roach with its rather sarcastic and nasty ‘sorry’.

 I won’t say any more about the story for fear of spoiling it, but our sympathies are with Miss Roach as we will her to escape the confines of this ‘death-in-life’ existence.
-Suffice it to say that The Slaves of Solitude is a downright enjoyable and satisfying novel – as devastating as it is darkly humorous, as accomplished as it is atmospheric.
-I can’t recommend it highly enough – one for my end-of year highlights.
+Suffice it to say that The Slaves of Solitude is a thoroughly satisfying novel – as devastating as it is darkly humorous, as accomplished as it is atmospheric.
+I can’t recommend it highly enough – one for my end-of year highlights, for sure.

-Max at Pechorin’s Journal has posted an excellent review of this novel.
+Max at Pechorin’s Journal has posted an excellent review of this novel, which you can read via the link.

 The Slaves of Solitude is published in the UK by Constable.
 Source: personal copy.